enasequence/read_docs/faq/spatiotemporal-metadata.rst

-Where you are unable to provide metadata to the nearest country and year, there are valid exceptions to this rule and a valid missing value will need to be provided following the INSDC `guidelines <https://www.insdc.org/submitting-standards/missing-value-reporting/>`_ for reporting missing metadata.
+Where you are unable to provide metadata to the nearest country and year, there are valid exceptions to this rule and a valid missing value will need to be provided following the INSDC `guidelines for reporting missing metadata <https://www.insdc.org/submitting-standards/missing-value-reporting/>`_.

 Please note that from this date, when submitting samples directly via BioSamples with the intention of linking these to ENA data, please ensure you provide these metadata in the BioSample or use a valid ENA standard when registering.